ennis/artifice/NOTES.md

 because we must construct `VkImageViews`, and we don't have memory bound.

 Solution?
-* just go f*cking bindless already and forget this descriptor shit
+* just go fcking bindless already and forget this descriptor shit Decision?
-*

-Decision?
 * we want a simple API, where we don't have to specify passes: these should be inferred from draw calls
-*

 ## Tradeoffs: Render graph VS command stream
 * render graph: easier on the implementation, more precise barriers, automatic aliasing, but *very poor* API